jtod/Sigma16/docs/src/userguide.md

   that require two registers are represented as RREXP.
 Example:
   *execute R5,R6* is RREXP.

-* The RCEXP format takes two register operands, which are in the e and f fields of the second word.
+* The RCEXP format takes two register operands; the first is a general register and the second is a control register.
+An example of the operand field is *R3,mask*.
+The operands are in the e and f fields of the second word.
 The d field of the first word and the g and h fields of the second word are ignored (the assembler will set these to 0.)
 The first operand is an element of the register file (for example, R4).
 The second operand is a control register, which is specified by a 4-bit number.
 In assembly language, we normally refer to the control registers by name rather than number, to make it easier to remember which is which.
 For example, *getctl R3,status* has RCEXP format.

 * The RRREXP format takes three register operands, which are in the f, g, and h fields of the second word.
+An example of the operand field is $R1,R2,R3*.
 The d field of the first word and the e field of the second word are ignored (the assembler will set these to 0).
 The RRREXP instructions would be a natural fit for the RRR format, but there are not enough RRR opcodes available, so the EXP format is used to expand the number of instructions that can be represented.
   For example, *push R5,R8,R9* has RRREXP format.

 * The RRKEXP format takes two register operands and a 4-bit constant number.
+An example of the operand field is *R1,R2,13*.
 The register operands are in the f and g fields of the second word, and constant is in the h field of the second word.
 The d field of the first word and the e field of the second word are ignored (the assembler sets these to 0).
 For example, *shiftr R3,R6,7* has RRKEXP format.

 * The RRKKEXP format takes two register operands and two 4-bit constant binary number operands.
 The register operands are in the e